-- 8.4.1 This assessment considers effects of noise on noise-sensitive receptors (NSRs) due to: - potential construction noise effects (including construction traffic noise) on NSRs in the vicinity of the substation site and the new overhead line (OHL); and - the potential effects of noise emissions from the operational substation. - 8.4.2 Given the separation distances between the proposed sections of OHL, required to divert the Inveraray to Crossaig 275 kV OHL into and out of the proposed substation, and the nearest noise sensitive receptors, detailed assessment of the potential noise impacts of the new OHL route once operational has been scoped out.
-Calculations based on the proposed conductor and tower design, in accordance with TR(T)94 'A Method for Assessing the Community Response to Overhead Line Noise', indicate that during worst case (audible noise induced by rainfall) conditions noise impacts would be negligible beyond 40 m (based on a prevailing background sound level of 35 dB L{A90}, ref.
-Table 3.2).
-The nearest noise-sensitive receptor is situated more than 960 m from the Project. - 8.4.3 Likewise, the potential impacts of vibration during construction and operation are not expected to be significant due to the separation distances.
-Although localised blasting of the bedrock may be required during the site preparation works, the vibration magnitudes would be well below the threshold criteria for the onset of cosmetic building damage.
-In the event that blasting vibration may be perceptible at the nearest residential properties, the actual impact would not be significant with the implementation of best practice which would include prior notification of blasting operations. - 8.4.4 The scope of the assessment has been informed by the following guidelines/policies: - Planning Advice Note (PAN) 1/2011 Planning and Noise1 - BS 5228-1: 2009+A1: 2014 Code of Practice for Noise and Vibration Control on Construction and Open Sites - Part 1: Noise;2 - Design Manual for Roads and Bridges LA 111 Noise and Vibration, Revision 23 and
+- 8.4.1 This assessment considers effects of noise on noise-sensitive receptors (NSRs) due to: - potential construction noise effects (including construction traffic noise) on NSRs in the vicinity of the substation site and the new overhead line (OHL); and - the potential effects of noise emissions from the operational substation. - 8.4.2 Given the separation distances between the proposed sections of OHL, required to connect the Inveraray to Crossaig 275 kV OHL into the proposed substation, and the nearest noise sensitive receptors, detailed assessment of the potential noise impacts of the new OHL route once operational has been scoped out.
+Calculations, based on the proposed conductor and tower design, in accordance with TR(T)94 'A Method for Assessing the Community Response to Overhead Line Noise', indicate that during worst case (audible noise induced by rainfall) conditions noise impacts would be negligible beyond 140 m (based on a prevailing background sound level of 27 dB L{A90}, ref.
+Table 8.5).
+The nearest noise-sensitive receptor is situated more than 730m from the project. - 8.4.3 Likewise, the potential impacts of vibration during construction and operation are not expected to be significant due to the separation distances.
+At this stage, there has been no final blast design, and therefore an accurate prediction cannot be undertaken.
+Assumed maximum instantaneous charge M of 100 kg will be used in the assessment.
+Rock blasting will always be carefully designed to maximize its efficiency and reduce the noise and vibration, and the actual impact would not be significant with the implementation of best practice which would include prior notification of blasting operations.
+Impacts are discussed further in sections 8.6.2-8.6.9. - 8.4.4 The scope of the assessment has been informed by the following guidelines/policies: - Planning Advice Note (PAN) 1/2011 Planning and Noise1 - BS 5228-1: 2009+A1: 2014 Code of Practice for Noise and Vibration Control on Construction and Open Sites - Part 1: Noise;2